 If you have air leaking from any of the air pump lines or the pressure switch after the motor has shut off, you probably have a leaking TANK CHECK VALVE.

 Just because you installed a new pressure switch and it is "also" leaking, does not mean the new pressure switch you installed is bad.
 You can have two problems.
-Air leaking from an "unloader" valve on the pressure switch continuously (after the motor shuts off) is an indication of a leaking check valve, not a bad pressure switch.
+Air leaking from an "unloader" valve on the pressure switch continuously (after the motor shuts off) is an indication of a leaking tank check valve, not a bad pressure switch.
 Air leaking from the unloader while the motor is running is an indication of a bad unloader valve.

 Special Note about Unloader Valves- Unloader valves do just what the name implies, it is designed to "unload" the pump and air lines after motor shutdown.
 This feature permits easier starting of the pump motor when it starts up.
 If air pressure were to remain on the air lines between the pump and the tank, it would be more or "most" difficult for the pump to start pumping trying to overcome the "static" pressure on the pump head.
 Therefore, designers created the "unloader" to remove air pressure from all lines and the pump head after motor shutdown.
 If you have continuous air leakage after shutdown, it is doing its job and your tank check valve is leaking.
 The check valve is a totally different part, threaded into the tank.
 DON'T CONFUSE THE TWO VALVES as they serve two totally different purposes.

 The air compressor tank check valve is a one way valve designed to permit air flow into the air tank, but not out of the tank.
 The pump producing the air pressure sends air into the tank through the check valve.
 Once the air is inside the tank, it should stay there unless some other fitting on the tank is leaking.
-If you have any air leaks around your pressure switch, the check valve should be checked, cleaned, or replaced.
+If you have any air leaks around your pressure switch, the tank check valve should be checked, cleaned, or replaced.